tiny-bow/ribbon-language/README.md

 #### Missing Links

+While the current IR architecture is already robust and a valid compilation target, it has been deemed overly complex and unnecessarily hard to work with.
+The IR is currently being rewritten on [another branch](https://github.com/tiny-bow/ribbon-language/tree/ir-rewrite).

-We have created an in-depth implementation plan for the remaining components and phases of the runtime and compiler, available at [./plan.md](./plan.md).
+We have also created an in-depth implementation plan for the remaining components and phases of the runtime and compiler, available at [./plan.md](./plan.md).

 This plan details a unified architecture for the Ribbon compiler and runtime, focusing on parallel and incremental